patoline/patoline/src/glr/doc/doc.typ

       parser to write your own extension to OCaml's syntax.
 \end{itemize}

+== The main types and functions ==

+The main type proposed by the library in ``'a Glr.grammar`` which is the type of a function parsing a //buffer// and returning some data of type ``'a``.
+The data to be parsed is provided in a data structure of type ``Input.buffer``.
+Here are that main functions related to these types, we encourage the reader to consult the corresponding interface file for a complete list.

+--- Buffer related functions ---

+\begin{itemize}
+\item ``input_from_file : string -> buffer`` to read a file
+\item ``buffer_from_channel : ?filename:string -> in_channel -> buffer``
+to read an input channel (the //filename// is used in exceptions only and defaults to ``""``).
+\item ``buffer_from_string : ?filename:string -> string -> buffer``
+to read a string. (the first string also plays a role of a //file name// used in exceptions, the data to parse is therefore in the second string).
+\item ``read : buffer -> int -> char * buffer * int`` to manually
+read the content of a buffer at a given position and return a buffer and position that can be used to read the rest of the input.
+In the current implementation, the buffer is a lazy stream of lines and the position is therefore the position in the line.
+This might change in the futur.
+\end{itemize}

+--- Parsing functions ---

+Here are the function used to parse data.
+All theses function parses the data until the (or return an exception).
+Function to parse parts of the input are also provided (see the file ``glr.mli``).

+\begin{itemize}
+\item ``parse_string : ?filename:string -> 'a grammar -> blank -> string -> 'a``
+Parses a string, given a parser and //blank// function (see below).
+\item ``parse_channel : ?filename:string -> 'a grammar -> blank -> in_channel -> 'a``
+Similar to the previous one for input channel.
+\item ``parse_file : 'a grammar -> blank -> string -> 'a``
+Open the file and parses it using the previous function.
+\item ``parse_buffer : 'a grammar -> blank -> buffer -> 'a`` The lowest level function
+to call a parser.
+\end{itemize}

 == Blank function ==

 While a string or file is being parsed, it is required to differenciate parts